DrPaulBrewer/meteor-matrixgame/README.md

 ##Prerequisites:

-Linux server with Meteor and git installed.
+ * Linux server with [Meteor](https://install.meteor.com) and git installed.

+ * various devices with web browsers for the human participants.
+An android smartphone's chrome web browser might be OK.

 ##Usage

 WARNING: This is a rough draft under development and testing.
 There are missing pieces dealing with closing down the experiment and getting a list of payments to be made.
-As is it is useful for comment and testing.
+As is it is only useful for comment and testing.
+Automated tests currently indicate that there are throttling issues with more than ~ 20-40 participants.

 It creates a "cheap talk" version of a normal form matrix game where moves are visible, but future versions will be able to vary the information conditions so that games where the moves are invisible or visible by only one side of the game.